Bangladesh’s main opposition party starts a 48-hour general strike ahead of Sunday’s election

 Faruk Hossain, a spokesman of the Dhaka Metropolitan Police, told The Associated Press police had reinforced security across Dhaka and that railway transportation was back to normal following Friday’s attack.

 Zia, head of the BNP, is ailing and currently under house arrest.
-Her party says the charges were politically motivated, an allegation the government denied.
+Her party says the charges of corruption are politically motivated, an allegation the government denied.

-Tensions spiked since October when a massive anti-government rally demanding Hasina’s resignation and a caretaker government to oversee the election turned violent.
+Tensions have spiked since October when violence broke out at a massive anti-government rally demanding Hasina’s resignation and a caretaker government to oversee the election.
 Hasina’s administration said there was no constitutional provision to allow a caretaker government.